-- DO NOT try to light any appliance. - DO NOT touch any electrical switch; DO NOT use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
+DO NOT try to light any appliance.

+DO NOT touch any electrical switch; DO NOT use any phone in your building.
+Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions.
+If you cannot reach your gas supplier, call the fire department.
+Installation and service must be performed by a qualified installer, service agency, or the gas supplier.

-For your family's comfort, safety and convenience we recommend this water heater be installed and serviced by a plumbing professional.
+For your family's comfort, safety and convenience, it is recommended this water heater be installed and serviced by a plumbing professional.